Next performances May 5 & 6, 2017

 Officer Jaime Ramirez, 73rd Precinct, Brooklyn

 Irondale’s To Protect, Serve, and Understand project brings together civilians and police officers to create semi-improvised performances of monologues and scenes.
-For eight Tuesday nights, this ensemble will get together for dinner and an evening of games, learning to improvise, and to tell their own stories and “step into each other’s shoes”.
+For ten Tuesday nights, this ensemble will get together for dinner and an evening of games, learning to improvise, and to tell their own stories and “step into each other’s shoes”.
 The workshops will culminate in FREE public performances on December 16 & 17 at 8PM.

 Irondale has invited the New York Police Department to join with them in developing a community program that will use theatrical improvisation to build communication and empathy between officers and the communities they are charged to protect and serve.
-Over a period of eight weeks, officers, teenagers and adult community members will learn to play together.
+Over a period of ten weeks, officers, teenagers and adult community members will learn to play together.
 They will be able improvise, to tell their own stories, and “step into each other’s shoes” to ultimately create an original and spontaneous performance that demonstrates what can come from mutual trust and empathetic understanding.
 Our goal is not to create actors but to create the opportunity to learn and practice important life-skills that will serve officers on the job as they attempt to sensitively deal with residents in their communities.

 To play together we must learn to speak each other’s language.
 And by playing together we begin to break down insecurities we may have that come from not understanding.
 We can actually teach each other in a safe, non-judgmental atmosphere—an atmosphere of joy, play and healthy competition.